mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 The Trin’s Veil subsector of the Spinward Marches is a prime location
-for subsidised routes.
+for subsidized routes.
 The subsector is completely removed from the
 Spinward Main, the vast jump-1 route that blankets much of the sector.
 However, the capital at Trin is the nexus of several small jump-1 clusters.
 One of these is the Bloodshot Cluster just to spinward of Trin.
 The cluster